How to Write the Perfect Out-of-Office Email This Holiday Season

-As the Christmas and New Year period approaches, many of us take time off to recharge and enjoy the festivities.
-Whether you're stepping away for a holiday break or preparing for a busy year ahead, setting up an Out-of-Office (OOO) email is an essential way to manage expectations during your absence.
+As the Christmas and New Year period approaches, many of us take time off to recharge, celebrate and spend time with loved ones.
+Whether you’re stepping away for a well-deserved holiday break or gearing up for a busy year ahead, one small but essential task can make a big difference: setting up your Out-of-Office (OOO) email.

 Start with a subject line that clearly communicates your holiday absence.
 Something like: